aymericbeaumet/learn/lessons/010-variables.md

 programming wouldn't really be interesting.
 You can store a lot of different things into variables as you will learn throughout this course.

-Let's start by learning how to declare a variable.
-The syntax to do so is:
+This JavaScript creates a variable with the identifier "name", but without any value being assigned to it.

 ```js
 let name;
 ```

-This JavaScript creates a variable with the identifier "name", but without any value being assigned to it.

 1. Declare a variable `dog` without a value